trishasarkar/hand_gesture_recongnition/README.md

 # Hand Gesture Recognition

-Hand Gesture Recognition systems involve training a machine to read our gestures using Image Processing and Machine Learning Algortihms.
-It is a common application is various sectors from Defence to Sensor-Based technologies.
+Hand Gesture Recognition systems involve training a machine to read our gestures using Image Processing and Machine Learning Algorithms.
+It is a common application in various sectors from Defence to Sensor-Based technologies.
 In this project we have created a model to serve this application at a basic level and checking the impact of Sobel Edge detection on the prediction results.

 ## Prerequisites